Strategic Funding Reviews

-Of course, we prefer factoring over cash advances due to the 1-lower rates and 2- additional services provided such as collection and credit evaluation.
+Of course, we prefer invoice finance over cash advances due to the 1-lower rates and 2- additional services provided such as collection and credit evaluation.

 Strategic Funding’s requirements are not particularly stringent.
 Here are some of the information applicants will provide: